vckyou/Reforestation/README.md

-## What are the strongest days of the week?
-Saturday and Sunday...the rest are weekdays.
+## Why did the girl smear peanut butter on the road?
+To go with the traffic jam.